Information for Parents

 “When we arrived, I witnessed the happiest and most radiant smile I had ever seen on my daughter’s face.
 We were greeted by her new best friends, watched and listened in awe as they all hugged and hugged and hugged until they could finally depart from one another.”
 Tamra -second Mockingjay Camp 2016

 These are non-combat courses which are safely held by experienced professionals and yet also an exciting adventure where teenagers can emulate their heroines and heroes from the Hunger Games books and films they love.
 A unique and magical time in nature, far from computer screens, gaming and mobile phones; the teenagers over the last two years have had a fantastic time learning new skills through adventure, fun and teamwork and making new friends.
-Immersed in the wild woods this promises to be a truly amazing and unforgettable experience
+Immersed in the wild woods, this promises to be a truly amazing and unforgettable experience and one which WildWise is now pretty experienced at having run 25 Hunger Games themed camps over the past 11 years.

 Fun: As well as the excitement and fun of being a Tribute in the Hunger Games, we all have a lot of fun with games, activites, music, and hanging out round the base camp before and after the Games .
 Above all else the Tributes who join us have a great time and laugh, meeting new people and spending time outdoors.